 Launched in 2016, its Portraits collection is a humorous take on the idea of the fragrance family, with an assortment of releases named after delightful characters, including The Impudent Cousin Matthew, Mr Harrod and Monsieur Beauregard.

-We love this EDP for its big, bold and powdery rose opening, with spicy pink pepper in the background.
+We love Sohan for its big, bold and powdery rose opening, with spicy pink pepper in the background.
 We don’t pick up much of the listed vetiver, but all is forgiven when the dynamic between the rose and Laotian oud in the dry down is so gorgeous.
 Sandalwood adds to the oriental mood.

 Diptyque Volutes EDP